-Fresh vegetables wilt because of falling moisture content.
-As water evaporates from the produce, cell walls lose rigidity.
+Fresh vegetables wilt because they lose moisture.
 The vegetables become soft and flexible and vitamin content drops.
-Wilting does not make fresh vegetables inedible.
-Intentionally drying vegetables preserves much of the nutritional value and flavor during long-term storage.
-Wilting could signal plant disease or rot.
+Wilting does not make fresh vegetables inedible, but wilting could signal plant disease or rot.
 Portions of some wilted and discolored vegetables could be saved by careful trimming.